CWE-22: Path Traversal - Go

 Why this works: Chi's FileServer wraps http.FileServer, which includes path validation and traversal protection.
 For custom endpoints, checking filepath.Base(filename) == filename ensures the input is just a filename with no directory components, preventing any traversal.
 Rejecting dot-prefixed files blocks access to hidden files and . or .. directories.
 Using http.ServeFile() handles range requests and proper headers automatically.

-Echo with DirFS
+Echo with Validated DirFS Paths

-// SECURE - Echo using io/fs abstraction
+// SECURE - Echo using validated fs.FS paths

 package main